 Jerold Kreisman describes them all and I invite you to get the book for more details.

 The most important element, anyway, is a good and trusting relationship with the therapist.

-Medication tend not to be helpful long term, but can be used for short term relief.
+Medication tends not to be helpful long term, but can be used for short term relief.

 Real Life Applications